Detectivevincent/Detectivevincent/README.md

 - Hi, I’m Vince
-- I’m interested in learning some code
+- I’m interested in learning some code and trying to become web and servers engineer.
-- 🌱 I’m currently learning python, html and css?
+- 🌱 I’m currently learning python, html+css, linux